avionipevaju/AudiosphereConnector/README.md

 ./bin/start
 ./bin/client
 ```
-You will be displayed a Karaf console.
+&nbsp;&nbsp;&nbsp;You will be displayed a Karaf console.
 Inside the console run

 ```
 feature:repo-add mvn:org.avionipevaju.audiosphere/audiosphere-core/1.0.0/xml/features
 feature:install audiosphere-core
 ```
-You can check the logs if everything is correctly started
+&nbsp;&nbsp;&nbsp;You can check the logs if everything is correctly started

 ```
 console:log tail
 ```

+5. Get [Audiosphere project](https://github.com/avionipevaju/Audiosphere) and follow the readme instruction to get it setup

 End with an example of getting some data out of the system or using it for a little demo